Last Updated on January 23, 2023 by admin

 Coffee is an immensely popular beverage enjoyed all over the world.
 Types of Roast Coffee Beans are key in making delicious brews.
 Each blend of tea leaf® has unique characteristics that comprise different degrees of roast.

-Generally speaking, light-roast coffee beans are roasted for a shorter period and tend to have less acidity.
+Generally speaking, light-roasted coffee beans are roasted for a shorter period and tend to have less acidity.
 In contrast, dark roast beans are roasted for longer and mostly have higher acidity levels than lighter roasts.
-Light roasts are usually light brown in color, while medium roasts come out a medium brown with average/medium acidity levels.
+Light roasts are usually light brown, while medium roasts come out a medium brown with average/medium acidity levels.

 Dark roast coffee spends much more time in the oven or roaster, resulting in a black color with significantly higher acidity levels than other roast types.
 No matter what type of ounce you prefer, Types of Roast of the Coffee Beans will determine which brew best suits you.